St. Louis Blues (21-19-6) at Minnesota Wild (31-13-3)

-The St. Louis Blues and the Minnesota Wild meet in NHL action from the Xcel Energy Center on Thursday night.
+The St. Louis Blues and Minnesota Wild meet Wednesday in NHL action at the Xcel Energy Center.

 The St. Louis Blues look for a win after splitting their last 10 games.
 The St. Louis Blues are averaging 2.9 goals per game and are scoring on 20.3 percent of their power play opportunities.
 Ryan O’Reilly leads St. Louis with 20 goals, David Perron has 31 assists and Torey Krug has 102 shots on goal.
 Defensively, the St. Louis Blues are allowing 3.1 goals per game and are killing 75.3 percent of their opponents power plays.
 Jordan Binnington has allowed 90 goals on 996 shots and Ville Husso has allowed 42 goals on 371 shots.

 The Minnesota Wild look to build on their seven-game winning streak.
 The Minnesota Wild are averaging 3.2 goals per game and are scoring on 18.6 percent of their power play opportunities.
 Kirill Kaprizov leads Minnesota with 22 goals, Jordan Greenway has 22 assists and Kevin Fiala has 137 shots on goal.
 Defensively, the Minnesota Wild are allowing 2.6 goals per game and are killing 84 percent of their opponents power plays.
 Cam Talbot has allowed 62 goals on 840 shots faced and Kaapo Kahkonen has allowed 55 goals on 609 shots.